OFS/opae-sdk/doc/src/fpga_tools/userclk/userclk.md

 ## DESCRIPTION ##

-userclk tool used to set high and low clock frequency to acceleration function unit (AFU).
+userclk sets the frequency range for an AFU.

 ## EXAMPLES  ##